 Shop All the Virtue Products Below

 Choose this shampoo and conditioner duo if your hair is dry or damaged, be it from color or heat styling.
 Packed with hydrolyzed quinoa to boost moisture retention and shine, as well as antioxidant-rich grapefruit extract to protect your hair.

 The Smooth duo is best for hair that’s frizzy and medium to thick.
 It works to seal each strand of hair to lock out humidity that leads to frizz whilst also working to ramp up shine.

 For fine, flat hair that won’t hold a style, you need to start your routine with this shampoo and conditioner.
 They work to lift away excess oil and plumping out each strand of hair so it looks thicker and fuller.
 The shampoo even works at the scalp to lift the hair at the root.

 Described as a “big hug for hair,” this mask is super quick to use (you only need to leave it on for two to three minutes), which means you can easily squeeze it in during a shower.
-As well as keratin, this contains brown algae extract to repair and provide heat protection; amaranthus seed extract to enhance colour, aid moisture retention and boost shine; and baobab seed oil to leave the hair silky soft. artichoke lead extract protect the hair cuticle to prevent environmental aggressors like pollution getting in.
+As well as keratin, this contains brown algae extract to repair and provide heat protection; amaranthus seed extract to enhance color, aid moisture retention, and boost shine; and baobab seed oil to leave the hair silky soft. artichoke leaf extract protects the hair cuticle to prevent environmental aggressors like pollution getting in.